Cioppino Recipe: How to Make 5-Star Italian Seafood Soup

 Ever wondered what on earth “cioppino” means while scrolling through fancy restaurant menus?
 Well, you’re not alone!
 This tongue-twisting name (pronounced “chuh-PEE-no”) comes from the Ligurian word “ciuppin,” meaning “to chop” or “chopped” – quite fitting for this chunky seafood medley!
 Legend has it that San Francisco fishermen would ask each other to “chip in” some of their daily catch to create a communal stew, which might explain how the name evolved.

-The irony?
+Thank you for reading this post, don't forget to subscribe!The irony?
 Despite its Italian name and heritage, you’d be hard-pressed to find traditional cioppino in Italy!
 It’s a true Italian-American creation, born from necessity and elevated to culinary greatness.
 As they say, “the way to a man’s heart is through his stomach,” and nothing captures hearts quite like a steaming pot of cioppino shared with loved ones.
 So grab your biggest pot and prepare to wow your dinner guests with this showstopper!

 How to Make Cioppino: